Centrepay - Business application form (SA389)

 There are other corporations that can enter into contracts in their own name.
 These are usually created by legislation.
 They include universities, many charities and church bodies.

 Incorporated associations become incorporated under state or territory legislation.
 They aren’t incorporated under Commonwealth legislation.
-This may be because the entity only operates in 1 state or territory.
+This may be because the entity only operates in one state or territory.
 These associations must run on a not for profit basis.

 Use the other field if you feel your business does not fit into any of these categories.
 Provide further details to tell us what your business is.